Semi-supervised Contrastive Learning Using Partial Label Information: Introduction

 Because the term \emph{nullspace} is so evocative, we abuse it here to conceptually refer to comparisons between elements of the sets defined by (\ref{EQ_definition}), even though for a nonlinear function $f$ the relationship (\ref{linear_nullspace}) does not hold.

 We can use our knowledge of the natural equivalence classes in a dataset to help tune a model using a procedure that we call \emph{Nullspace Tuning}, in which the model is encouraged to label examples $x_1$ and $x_2$ the same when $x_1 \sim x_2$.
 Nullspace tuning is easily implemented by adding a term to the loss function to penalize the difference in label probabilities $h(x_1) - h(x_2)$ assigned by the current model $h$ when $x_1 \sim x_2$.
-(Figure \ref{method}).

-Nullspace Tuning is related to the idea of Data Augmentation (see Section \ref{sec:data-augmentation} below).
+Nullspace Tuning is related to the idea of Data Augmentation (see Section \ref{sec:data-augmentation} below) and is a form of contrastive learning.
 Data Augmentation is used when we know specific transformations that should not affect the label, and we create new training examples by transforming existing examples and keeping the label constant, whether that label is known or unknown.
 This \emph{implicitly} places those transformations into the architecture's nullspace.
+Contrastive Learning constrains a network using two samples from the same or different classes.
+Some semi-supervised contrastive methods create two instances from the same sample using data augmentation \cite{chen2020simple}.
 In contrast, Nullspace Tuning \emph{explicitly} places naturally occurring but unknown transformations into the nullspace when nature provides examples of them by way of partial labels.
-Of course, the two approaches can be used together, which we also demonstrate in this paper.
+The contribution of this work is the empirical analysis of the use of partial label information to improve model generalizability through contrastive learning.
+In specific cases, unlabeled data may contain partial label information in the form of equivalence classes which Nullspace Tuning proposes to use to identify non-class altering differences between two samples.